The gardener’s guide to elephant ear

 One in an occasional series of guides on growing popular plants.
-Other guides include and .
+Other guides include azalea, redbud, Lenten rose and peony.

 The elephant ear in its different forms is instantly recognizable for its cluster of oversized arrow-shaped leaves, some reaching five feet or more in length.
 It is the consummate tropical plant, not just in its origins, but in its capacity (alongside ornamental bananas, caladiums, angel’s trumpets and cannas) to turn any balcony, deck or patio into a tropically themed garden throughout summer and into fall.